There is a cadre of people who claim to be fearless.

 The stakes have been raised in a world of rugged individualism and competing interests.

-Charles Darwin’s natural selection and survival of the fittest translate into today’s motto of “The smart shall inherit the earth.”
+Charles Darwin’s natural selection and survival of the fittest translate into today’s motto: “The smart shall inherit the earth.”

 I still look upon those that claim fearlessness with intrigue.
 The legions of these brutes seem to swell every day.